adrianmurage/adrianmurage-gatsby-blog/content/blog/2021-11-21-switching-over-to-gatsby-and-netlify-cms-the-why-and-how-of-it-all.md

 ```

 \
 And that gives you an entire publication workflow tab where you can manage drafts, drafts under review and published articles.

+Netlify also offers you some pretty great features:

+* Build previews

+I also think I should pitch this article to section and name it :

+"How to setup an editorial work flow for your blog with Gatsby and Netlify CMS"